adoubleb/tp/docs/DeveloperGuide.md

 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `Model`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+1. Please do note that this explanation is **intentionally** simplified (i.e. no elaboration on `executeConfirmed`) for the ease of reading and reference.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: